Identification Cards in VermontPage Overview

 - Letter of ineligibility from the Social Security Administration.

-- Proof of your Vermont residency, such as your:
+- 2 documents proving your Vermont residency, such as your:

 - Utility bills.

 - Proof of your name change (if applicable), such as your:

 - To pay the fee.

 NOTE: Visit the VT DMV website for a complete list of accepted and required documents.

 The Vermont DMV will mail you an enhanced ID card (EID) that is compliant with the REAL ID Act.